BurntSushi/goim/README.md

 were done only when the Postgres autovacuum appeared to be idling.
 On my system, it tends to run for a few minutes after a full load of the database.)

+Goim is smart about updating and will avoid rebuilding indices where appropriate.
+For example, while the initial load took 7.5 minutes, updating the database with new data took only 5.5 minutes on my machine.

 A PostgreSQL database with just movies/TV shows/episodes takes about 1.5 minutes to load completely, including indices.